tlsnotary/docs-mdbook/src/intro.md

 ### ① Multi-party TLS Request

 TLSNotary works by adding a second party, the `Verifier`, to the usual TLS connection between the `Prover` and a `Server`.
 This `Verifier` is **not "[a man in the middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)"**.
-Instead, the `Verifier` participates in a **secure multi-party computation** (MPC) to jointly operate the TLS connection without ever seeing the data in plain text; the `Verifier` only sees encrypted data.
+Instead, the `Verifier` participates in a **secure multi-party computation** (MPC) to jointly operate the TLS connection without seeing the data in plain text.
 The TLSNotary protocol is transparent to the `Server`.
 From the `Server`'s perspective, the `Prover`'s connection is a standard TLS connection.

 <!-- - Transport Layer Security (TLS)
     - Encryption: hides data from third parties
     - Authentication: ensures that the parties exchanging information are who they claim to be
     - Integrity: verifies that data has not been forged or tampered with -->
 ### ② Selective Disclosure
 By participating in MPC for TLS communication, the `Verifier` can validate the authenticity and integrity of the communication with the `Server`.
-If the `Prover` has not cheated, the `Verifier` accepts the encrypted transcript of the entire TLS session, which provides a means for the `Prover` to selectively prove the authenticity of arbitrary cleartext sections of this transcript to the `Verifier`.
-During this **selective disclosure** the `Prover` can **redact sections**, thereby removing sensitive data and send a proof to the `Verifier` only containing a redacted transcript.
+If the `Prover` has not cheated, the `Verifier` accepts the encrypted transcript of the entire TLS session, which provides a means for the `Prover` to selectively prove the authenticity of arbitrary plain text sections of this transcript to the `Verifier`.
+In this **selective disclosure** the `Prover` can **redact sections**, thereby removing sensitive data and send a proof to the `Verifier` only containing a redacted transcript.
 This capability can be paired with Zero-Knowledge Proofs to prove properties of the redacted data without revealing the data itself.

 ### ③ Verification